 If you are a devoted Uno fan then you’ll know that playing it with 4 or 5 players is a blast.
 What about two players though?
 Can you play Uno with two people?

-Surprise!
-Yes you can play Uno with two people.
+The great answer to this question is, yes you can play Uno with two people.
+It is also fun to play with two and certainly isn’t boring.
 Let’s take a look at these proven ways to maximise the fun of Uno with only two of you.

 Uno 2 player rules

-To play Uno with two people the rules are pretty much the same with some obvious variations.
+To play Uno with two people the rules are pretty much the same with some obvious variations to make the game work.
 Let’s take a look at how to play Uno with two people.

 Game set up

 You need to decide who is going first.
 To do this shuffle the pack and then each player draws a card from the pack.
 The highest card wins and that player becomes the dealer.

 The dealer shuffles the pack again and deals each player 7 cards.
 The dealer places the rest of the cards down as a draw pile and turns the top card over onto the table.
 This then becomes a discard pile.

 If the first discard is a wildcard or a wild draw 4 then put it at the bottom of the pack and draw the next card.